ru-fix/permanent_predictor/readme.md

 # Permanent predictor
-Environment for train and test recommendation system on synthetic environment
+Project for train and test recommendation system on synthetic environment